JUSTICE SOCIETY OF AMERICA

 From 1943 to 1946 Batman and Robin appeared in both daily and Sunday newspaper comic strips (each with separate continuities) from the McClure Syndicate (which also released the Superman newspaper strip).
 Although most of the strip was not part of the same continuity as the comic books (a number of the newspaper stories were rewritten from existing comic book tales), the newspaper comic was written by the same writers as the comic book (Bill Finger, Al Schwartz, and Don Cameron) and drawn by the same artists (Jack Burnley on most of the Sunday strip and Bob Kane on the daily, the last major body of work that Kane actually drew himself), so it's very much in the same vein.
 DC and Kitchen Sink Press reprinted the entire series in several volumes in 1990-1991.
 All are beautifully packaged, with lovely covers by artist Pete Poplaski in the style of Dick Sprang, excellent reproduction, and thorough historical notes by uber-Batfan Joe Desris.

-• The daily strips were originally released in three volumes: Batman: The Dailies Vol. 1 reprints daily strips from October 25, 1943 to October 28, 1944; Batman: The Dailies Vol. 2 (ISBN 0-87816-130-9), reprinting strips from from October 30, 1944 through November 24, 1945; and Batman: The Dailies Vol. 3 (ISBN 0-87816-147-3), reprinting strips from November 26, 1945 to November 2, 1946.
-All three volumes have subsequently been collected in a single large slipcased hardcover volume.
-It contains the same material as the paperback dailies collections, so don't buy both.
+• The daily strips were originally released in three volumes: Batman: The Dailies vol. 1 reprints daily strips from October 25, 1943 to October 28, 1944; Batman: The Dailies vol. 2 (ISBN 0-87816-130-9), reprinting strips from from October 30, 1944 through November 24, 1945; and Batman: The Dailies Vol. 3 (ISBN 0-87816-147-3), reprinting strips from November 26, 1945 to November 2, 1946.
+All three volumes have subsequently been collected in a single large slipcased hardcover volume, which was reprinted in 2006 by Sterling.
+It contains the same material as the paperback dailies collections, so there's no need to buy both.

 Batman on Radio

 • Superman on Radio.
 The first 27 episodes from 1940.
 Batman and Robin don't appear, but Superman's origin, first employment by the Daily Planet, and earliest radio adventures are included.
-Great fun.
-Six hours on four cassettes (ISBN 1-57019-036-4) or five compact discs (ISBN 1-57019-037-2).
+Interesting and enjoyable, although be forewarned that the final storyline has a heavy dose of period racism.
+Six hours on four cassettes (ISBN 1-57019-036-4) or five compact discs (ISBN 1-57019-037-2) plus a booklet by Anthony Tollin that discusses the history and highlights of the radio series.

 Batman Serials